Preparations in Garden City for the Census

 GARDEN CITY, Kan.
-(KSNW)- Garden City leaders are determined to learn from the past, when an estimated 3-thousand people were not counted in the 2010 census.
+(KSNW) – Garden City leaders are determined to learn from the past when an estimated 3,000 people were not counted in the 2010 census.

 Officials said many of those unaccounted for lived in rental housing at the time, so the city formed a new committee to try to reach all residents for the next census that starts in April of 2020.